Yuniac/video-player/README.md

 # video-player
-This video player was a tutorial by MDN
+This video player was done by tutorial from MDN